Bluedot-Innovation/UrbanAirshipAdapters/README.md

 + (instancetype)shared;

 /**
-  * Authenticate the application to Bluedot PointSDK
+  * Authenticate the application to Bluedot Point SDK
   * apiKey, username and packageName are provided in Info.plist with following keys
   * apiKey      - bluedotApiKey
   * username    - bluedotUsername